Welcome to our class

 - The course does not seek to promote certain views on sex work or sex workers, but the ambition is to make you understand what your personal opinions are shaped by.

-- To learn more specifically about prostitution in Denmark and the Netherlands and how the industry is affected by globalization and migration.
+- To learn more specifically about prostitution in Denmark, Sweden and the Netherlands and how the industry is affected by globalization and migration.

 Approach to Teaching

 This course is our course which means you have a chance to help shape our time together.
-We provide the framework and have selected texts, guests, visits, etc. to inspire and challenge our understanding of prostitution and the sex trade but this class only really flies if you take some ownership and participate - by listening to your classmates and by voicing your opinion or exploring a different view point.
+I provide the framework and have selected texts, guests, visits, etc. to inspire and challenge our understanding of prostitution and the sex trade but this class only really takes off if you take some ownership and participate - by listening to your classmates and by voicing your opinion or exploring a different view point.

-The class consists of a combination of a short lectures and more interactive activities such as class discussions, field studies and meetings with guests whose work are directly linked to prostitution (both pro and con-side) as well as anti-trafficking work.
+The class consists of a combination of short introductions to the material and more interactive activities such as class discussions, field studies and meetings with guests whose work is directly linked to prostitution (both pro and con-side) as well as anti-trafficking work.

 A safe and brave space

-The class is discussion based and we encourage you to be open, curious and respectful during your own and your classmates' learning experiences.
+The class is discussion based and I encourage you to be open, curious and respectful during your own and your classmates' learning experiences.
 Remember to challenge ideas - not people.

 Accessibility and Accommodations

-Your learning experience in this class is important to us.
-If you have an approved academic accommodation with DIS, please make sure we receive your accommodations letter within two weeks of the start of the semester.
-If you can think of other ways, we can support your learning, please don't hesitate to talk to either one of us.
+Your learning experience in this class is important to me.
+If you have an approved academic accommodation with DIS, please make sure I receive your accommodations letter within two weeks of the start of the semester.
+If you can think of other ways, I can support your learning, please don't hesitate to talk to me.
 If you have any further questions about your accommodations, please contact Academic Support at firstname.lastname@example.org.

-You are a part of an intellectual community and we expect that you abide by the highest standards of intellectual honesty in your academic work.
+You are a part of an intellectual community and I expect that you abide by the highest standards of intellectual honesty in your academic work.
 This means that you do your own work and credit all work or thought taken from others.
+Experience shows that if we are stressed or pressed for time, we fall into bad habits, including "borrowing" ideas from others without proper citation.
+Don't do it.
+Instead, let me know that your time management went down the drain and we'll find a solution - or cash in on your time-bank.

-A word about grades: We realize that grades are important to you, but try not to let your anxiety about grades deter you from taking intellectual risks and learning just for the joy of learning.
-Also, we do not grade to punish or reward you just as our grade is not an indication of our evaluation of you as a person.
-We grade you to give you my honest assessment of your academic performance at this point in time.
+A word about grades: I realize that grades are important to you, but try not to let your anxiety about grades deter you from taking intellectual risks and learning just for the joy of learning.
+Also, I do not grade to punish or reward you just as your grade is not an indication of my evaluation of you as a person.
+I grade you to give you my honest assessment of your academic performance at this point in time.

-Attendance: You are expected to attend all classes, guest lectures, workshops, field studies and study tour.
-If you must miss a class for religious holidays, medical reasons, or other valid reasons, let us know before the absence and obtain information from us or your fellow students about the work you must do to keep up in class.
+Attendance: Because we are creating a learning community where we learn from each other and take intellectual chances together, your presence is important.
+We are therefore all expected to attend all classes, guest lectures, workshops, field studies and study tours.
+If you are not feeling well - mentally or physically - or miss a class to celebrate a religious holiday, let me know beforehand and make sure to ask me or your fellow students about the work you must do to keep up in class.

 The semester goes by super quickly so it is crucial for your learning that you stay on task, set aside time for readings and hand in assignments on or before the due date.
 All work– including in-class projects – have to be completed in order to pass the class.
-Late assignments will be marked down with 1/3 of a grade for each day it is late.
+Late assignments will be marked down with 1/3 of a grade for each day it is late - unless you have used your time-bank.

 Questions or just want to talk?

-Feel free to email or schedule an appointment, we would love to talk to you.
+Feel free to email or schedule an appointment, I would love to talk to you.

 Please make sure to read the Academic Regulations on the DIS website.
 There you will find regulations on: